-Under Staley’s leadership, four Gamecocks have collected eight All-America selections, two have picked up four SEC Player of the Year honors, two have earned SEC Defensive Player of the Year recognition a total of three times, one has been the SEC 6th Player of the Year and three were named SEC Freshman of the Year.
-She has coached 10 Gamecocks who earned All-SEC honors a combined 21 times, including 11 first-team selections, and five Gamecocks have been selected in the WNBA Draft in the last three seasons, including 2016 selection Tiffany Mitchell who went on to earn WNBA All-Rookie Team honors and Alaina Coates who, as the No. 2 pick in the draft, and three others who earned WNBA All-Rookie Team honors, led by 2017 WNBA Rookie of the Year Allisha Gray.
+Under Staley's leadership, four Gamecocks have collected nine All-America selections, two have picked up five SEC Player of the Year honors, two have earned SEC Defensive Player of the Year recognition a total of three times, one has been the SEC 6th Player of the Year and three were named SEC Freshman of the Year.
+She has coached 11 Gamecocks who earned All-SEC honors a combined 23 times, including 12 first-team selections, and six Gamecocks have been selected in the WNBA Draft in the last four seasons, including A'ja Wilson, who, in 2018, became the program's first No. 1 pick in the draft, and three others who earned WNBA All-Rookie Team honors, led by 2017 WNBA Rookie of the Year Allisha Gray.

-On Staley’s watch, the Gamecocks are enjoying the most sustained success in program history, especially standing out among their 26 seasons in the SEC.
+On Staley's watch, the Gamecocks are enjoying the most sustained success in program history.
 After posting back-to-back 25-win seasons in 2011-12 and 2012-13 for the first time in more than 30 years, the 2014-15 team broke the school record with 34 wins.
-South Carolina won more SEC games than the season before in each of Staley’s first seven seasons, culminating in the 2015-16 team recording just the second 16-0 conference record in league history.
-Staley’s 97 SEC wins are more than any other Gamecock coach, accounting for 60.2 percent of the program’s total 161 wins over its 26 seasons in the league.
-She has delivered the only SEC championships in program history, lifting that trophy four times in as many seasons, and she has helped the Gamecocks to six of the program’s seven top-four finishes in the SEC.
-Off the court, Staley’s Gamecocks have been active in the community and thriving in the classroom.
-Every student-athlete who completed her eligibility under Staley at South Carolina has graduated or is on track to graduate, and the team GPA has been over 3.0 for seven of the last eight semesters.
+South Carolina won more SEC games than the season before in each of Staley's first seven seasons, culminating in the 2015-16 team recording just the second 16-0 conference record in league history.
+Staley's 109 SEC wins are more than any other Gamecock coach, accounting for 63.0 percent of the program's total 173 wins over its 27 seasons in the league.
+She has delivered the only SEC championships in program history, lifting that trophy four times in as many seasons, and she has helped the Gamecocks to seven of the program's eight top-four finishes in the SEC.
+Off the court, Staley's Gamecocks have been active in the community and thriving in the classroom.
+Every student-athlete who completed her eligibility under Staley at South Carolina has graduated or is on track to graduate.